 Students may check out four books at a time.
-Books are checked out for three weeks, with one week grace period before notice will be sent for replacement cost of the book.
-Students may lose check out privileges if books are not returned, or paid for in a timely manner.
+Books are checked out for three weeks, with one week grace period before fines begin.
+Fines for overdue books are \$0.05 per day.
+Students may lose check out privileges if fines are not paid in a timely manner.
 Magazines and reference materials may not be checked out of the library.
 Special permission may be given for use in the classroom.